 In a Facebook post, The City of Pensacola, Florida reported that it was the victim of a cyberattack over the weekend and into Monday, which took down much of the city’s network, including its online payment system and city government emails.
 311 service was also affected.
 Pensacola Mayor Grover Robertson said in a press conference that it was not known whether the cyberattack was connected to last week’s shooting at the Pensacola Naval Station in which 3 people were killed and many others injured.

-Finally, Google Ads staffers filed a complaint at The National Labor Relations Board last Tuesday, claiming they were fired in retaliation for their having joined or supported a labor group and protesting the company’s terms and conditions of employment.
+The National Labor Relations Board filed a complaint last Tuesday claiming the company fired several employees in retaliation for their having joined or supported a labor group and protesting the company’s terms and conditions of employment.
 Reports also state that Google’s rules prevent employees from organizing.
-Google has not issued a statement.